FRC-2928/FRC-Romi-Deployment-Models/README.md

 - `yolo-v3-tiny-tf_openvino_2021.4_6shave.blob` This is a model file that contains the weights and directed graph to detect 80 common objects.
 The blob file format is designed to run specifically on an *OpenVINO* device.

-- `custom.blob` This model has been trained on the Rapid-React balls from the 2022 FRC Competition.
+- `custom.blob` This model has been trained on the Rapid-React balls from the 2022 FIRST Competition.